hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 The Home Energy Score use case defines the minimum data set required by the DOE's Home Energy Score tool, in order to properly generate the 1 to 10 score.
 These data point are clearly identified in the data selection tool.
 Programs interested in generating a Home Energy Score, will need to make sure that their HPXML software tool are collecting this minimum dataset.

 In order to generate the score, your program software team will also need to integrate with the DOE's Home Energy Score API.
-HPXML can be transferred through the API and generate a Home Energy Scores in real time.
+HPXML can be transferred through the API and generate a Home Energy Score in real time.
 For more information on integration with the Home Energy Score API, see :doc:`/software_developer/usecases/hescore` in the software developer guide.

 Other Use Cases
 ===============

-The standard use cases provided as a part of this guide are two primary use cases that have been developed to date.
+The standard use cases provided as a part of this guide are three [ASSUMING YOU'RE INCLUDING HESCORE USE CASE] primary use cases that have been developed to date.
 Standard use cases that identify the data points needed for both BPI-2101 certificate of completion is in development.
 Each use case only uses a fraction of the data points that the HPXML standard can support.
 Over time, more use cases will be developed to meet market needs.